Being proactive about online safety

 Children also need to be educated proactively at home by parents, within the community, and in schools on what constitutes harmful content.
 They must understand how to practice digital wellbeing, and how to navigate the internet safely.

 Moreover, schools need to invest in quality digital safeguarding technology.
 Effective school web filtering helps to block children from accessing dangerous and harmful content.
-Digital monitoring solutions can then work to identify vulnerable users who may otherwise slip through the net.
+Proactive digital monitoring solutions can then work to identify vulnerable users who may otherwise slip through the net.

 It’s a collaborative and proactive approach.
 Ensuring harmful online content is prevented, young people are equipped to navigate the internet safely, and measures are in place for those who may slip through the net.